 What to Do If You are Involved in a Bicycle Accident

 A lot might be going through your mind immediately following a bicycle accident but taking the necessary steps can protect you and your ability to seek compensation later.
 One of the first things that you should do following a bicycle accident is to seek medical help.
 Even if you feel fine, it is possible that you have serious injuries that are masked.
 Waiting to seek medical care for these injuries can make them worse and make it difficult, if not impossible, to connect them to the bicycle accident.

 Once you have received the medical care that you need, preserve any evidence that may help your case.
 Things like photographs or videos from the scene of the accident or the contact information of witnesses may be important in building your case later on.
 It is also important to file a police report with the local Las Vegas (or appropriate city) police department.
 They will document the events of the accident and may be able to identify any driver wrongdoing, like driving under the influence.

 It can also be helpful to reach out to a bicycle accident lawyer as soon as possible, even if you are not yet sure if you are eligible for a case.
 Not only are personal injury lawsuits time-sensitive in the state of Nevada, but your lawyer can also take a lot of the stress off your case.
 They will handle all communications with the other party or your insurance company.
 They can also begin collecting evidence, while you focus on your recovery.

 Reach Out to an Experienced Bicycle Accident Lawyer Today

 Were you injured in a bicycle accident in the Las Vegas, Nevada, area?
-Ease some of the stress that comes with a personal injury by choosing an experienced Oronoz & Ericsson Injury Lawyers attorney that you trust to represent you.
+Ease some of the stress that comes with a personal injury by choosing an experienced Oronoz & Ericsson, LLC attorney that you trust to represent you.
 You can reach us at (702) 878-2889 or you can fill out our convenient online form.